etc1290/Stembase/log.md

 	51. Highlight new added or modified data
 	52. Apply new extRemove mechanism
 	53. Corrupted database recovery
+	54. Update movemenu option when rename
+		-- finished
+	55. When move to a renamed groups, update the group instantly -- processing
+	56. When remove members from a renamed group, update that group instantly -- processing

 ---
+	## 2023.08.16		version 0.8.0.2 - MFO-contextmenu
+	-- Bug fix
+	# Fixed
+	1. Fix the bug that movemenu malfunction after rename function due to id not update -- finished

+---
 	## 2023.08.15		version 0.8.0.1 - MFO-contextmenu
 	-- Bug fix
 	-- Clear wasted codes
+	# Fixed
 	1. Fix the bug that data missing warning show up at wrong timing -- finished
 	2. Add uxcmCheck function to prevent right click fire click event in contextmenu